arrow_back

 Note: Wait for the instance to finish deploying.
 It will take a few minutes.

-2. From the SQL instances details page, copy the Public IP address for your SQL instance to a text editor for use later in this lab.
+1. From the SQL instances details page, under Connect to this instance, copy the Public IP address for your SQL instance to a text editor for use later in this lab.

-3. Click Users menu on the left-hand side, and then click Add User Account.
+2. In the left pane, click Users, and then click Add User Account.

 Note: Wait for the user to be created.

-1. Click Connections menu on the left-hand side, and then click Networking tab.
+1. In the left pane, click Connections, and then click Networking tab.

 2. Click Add a Network.